 Centamin is a gold exploration, development and mining company dual listed on the London Stock Exchange and the Toronto Stock Exchange.
-It is incorporated in the island of Jersey and comprises 25 subsidiary entities providing corporate technical services (in Jersey, UK and Australia) and exploration, development and mining activity (with our main assets in Egypt and Côte d'Ivoire).
+It is incorporated in the island of Jersey and comprises 20 active subsidiary entities providing corporate technical services (in Jersey, UK and Australia) and exploration, development and mining activity (in Egypt and Côte d'Ivoire).

 Centamin's principal asset, the Sukari Gold Mine ("Sukari") in Egypt, is operated by the Sukari Gold Mining Company, a joint stock company established under the laws of Egypt, which is owned 50% by Pharaoh Gold Mines NL, a wholly owned subsidiary of Centamin, and 50% by the Egyptian Mineral Resource Authority.
-Our portfolio in Côte d'Ivoire encompasses greenfield exploration projects.
+Our portfolio in Côte d'Ivoire encompasses greenfield exploration projects where we have advanced a definitive feasibility study and environmental and social impact assessment for the Doropo Project.

 All gold produced by Centamin is sourced from our own mining operations at Sukari.
 We do not purchase gold from artisanal or small-scale miners.
-The gold, in the form of doré bars, is refined into bullion by Asahi Refining ("Asahi") at their Canada-based refinery.
-Asahi is a certified member of the London Bullion Market Association ("LBMA") and the Responsible Jewellery Council.
-Once refined, the gold is sold by Asahi to one or more market participants who take responsibility for its onward distribution to industry users, predominantly in the investment, jewellery, electronics and medical equipment sectors.
+The gold, in the form of doré bars, is refined into bullion by MKS Pamp at their Switzerland-based refinery.
+MKS Pamp is an associate member of the London Bullion Market Association ("LBMA") and a certified member of the Responsible Jewellery